About Vehicle of Hope.

 – Pope Francis (1936-2025)

-Born of that vision, the Vehicle of Hope is a pediatric mobile health unit designed to deliver lifesaving care to Gaza’s children, those displaced, injured, and affected by the atrocities of war.
-At a time when hospitals lie in ruins and humanitarian access remains severely restricted, this vehicle offers not only medicine, but mercy.
+Born of that vision, the Vehicle of Hope is a pediatric mobile health unit designed to deliver lifesaving care to children, those displaced and wounded by the horrors of war.
+In a time when hospitals lie in ruins and humanitarian access is critically limited, this vehicle offers not only medicine and care, but also hope.

-The mobile clinic is equipped with essential medical tools: diagnostic devices, oxygen, vaccines, antibiotics, and a cold-chain refrigerator.
-Staffed by a pediatrician and supported by over 100 Caritas personnel on the ground in Gaza, the clinic is prepared to reach children where static clinics no longer can.
+The clinic is equipped with standard medical tools, including diagnostic instruments, oxygen supply, vaccines, antibiotics, and a cold-chain refrigerator.
+It is staffed by a pediatrician and supported by over 100 Caritas personnel operating in Gaza, enabling outreach to children in areas where fixed healthcare facilities are no longer accessible.

 15,600+ children have been killed